SmartekWorks/result-export/README.md

 ##  Result Export Tool

-A desktop tool to export a single test result into different formats.
+A desktop tool to export test results into different formats.
+Each test result will be exported as a file in one of the following formats:
 * `excel`: an Excel file with all the screenshots and parameters
 * `html`: a zip file with all the page HTML files
 * `diag`: a zip file with all evidences and page knowledges for diagnosis